 Let’s face it - interviews are completely terrifying on the best of days.

 Your palms get sweaty.
-Your brow spouts little droplets of perspiration or, if you’re the man who practices yoga beside me every Tuesday afternoon, a geyser of water flows from every oraphis of your body, at even the slightest hint of movement.
+Your brow spouts little droplets of perspiration or, if you’re the man who practices yoga beside me every Tuesday afternoon, a geyser of water flows from every orifice of your body, at even the slightest hint of movement.
 Your mouth becomes dry and, even when you try to swallow, you end up choking which results in an often failed attempt at hiding the fact you’re choking, because you don’t want the interviewer to know how truly petrified you are.
 You overthink your hair, where to focus your gaze, how to hold your face, (“Do I subtly frown as to look more serious or sport faux spectacles to appear more collegiate?”
 “Does smiling, ever so slightly, make me look completely insane?”).
-Often times, we shoot ourselves in the foot (I work at Footprints, come on!), before we even get a chance to make a good first impression because we overthink, or misunderstand the very purpose of an interview, and, as such, unconsciously self-sabotage.
+Often times, we shoot ourselves in the foot, before we even get a chance to make a good first impression because we overthink, or misunderstand the very purpose of an interview, and, as such, unconsciously self-sabotage.